Ensure your business isn’t wasting spend on unused tools and licenses.

 Once you’ve pinpointed what software you need for the next fiscal year, it’s time to do some shopping.
 The first step in picking the right software is researching.
 Thanks to the internet, this step can be completed without having to jump on sales calls.
 You can use your peers to find the right software for your needs.

-Websites like G2 allow you to compare the most popular software options side by side for free to make sure you’re getting the best deal.
+Software marketplaces like G2 allow you to compare the most popular software options side by side for free to make sure you’re getting the best deal.
 You can also read verified user reviews on G2 that show what real users enjoy about each product.

 Here are a few ways you can eliminate duplicate software: